Passer au contenu

 Undergraduate programs

-In collaboration with many other departments and centres affiliated with the University, the Department of History has created rigorous programs as rich and diversified as the discipline itself.
+In collaboration with many other departments and centres affiliated with the UdeM, the Department of History has created rigorous programs that bridge the gap between past and present, opening you to new concepts of the world.

 Job outlook